 You can experience some of the most dramatic, spectacular and awe-inspiring places on Earth, and it’s a simple solution to the problem of making your noble venture stand out from the crowd.
 There's also the alluring prospect of combining the challenge with a short, possible recuperative, spot of rest and relaxation while you're out there.

 Examples of charity overseas challenges include overseas charity treks, overseas charity bike rides, overseas marathons and runs.
-The South American jungle, the African mountains, European ski slopes - the possible destinations are virtually endless with some of the most popular destinations including Kilimanjaro, Everest base camp, Machu Picchu, the Great Wall of China and Paris.
+The South American jungle, the African mountains, European ski slopes - the possible destinations are virtually endless with some of the most popular destinations including Kilimanjaro, Everest base camp, Machu Picchu, the Great Wall of China and London to Paris bike rides.

 FACTORS TO CONSIDER